Aconcagua Gear List

 Bottles / Crockery

-Bottle / Thermos
+Bottles / Thermos

-Thoroughly vacuum insulated thermos with a wide mouth and a capacity of 1 liter or 1.5 liters, stainless steel with a large, leak-proof mouth cap is the key to critical heat and hydration at higher altitudes in colder conditions.
+A thoroughly vacuum-insulated thermos, made of stainless steel and with a capacity of 1 liter or 1.5 liters, with a wide mouth and a large, leak-proof mouth cap, is the key to critical heat and hydration at higher altitudes in colder conditions.

 Personal Crockery